storageos/storageos.github.io/_docs/install/deployment.md

 StorageOS runs on Linux.
 StorageOS runs well in VMs and can be installed onto macOS, Windows and Linux environments using VirtualBox or VMware.

 We are still determining our recommended specifications for virtual or physical hardware, and for the suggested numbers of nodes for common use cases.
-We are interested in hearing about users' experience of what does and doesn't work in their environments.
+We are interested in hearing about users' experiences of what does and does not work in their environments.

 The design of StorageOS does not impose arbitrary constraints on the number of nodes.
-Note, however, that the ISO install will install Consul, which _does_ mandate an odd number of nodes for server installations.
+Note, however, that the ISO install will install Consul, which mandates an odd number of nodes for server installations.

 ## Beta Release